faassen/secretweblog_zola/content/posts/the-ghost-of-packaging-past-and-future.md

 tags = ["python", "packaging", "django"]
 +++

-# The Ghost of Packaging Past and Future

 There has been a recent discussion on how packaging of Python libraries should be done.
 As frequently happens, the Zope community sometimes encounters problems before many other communities do, and I think we